-Any vehicles which have had their seating capacity reduced or increased in order to get a licence for Private Hire or Hackney Carriage must also have a Voluntary Individual Vehicle Approval (IVA) test carried out at a Vehicle and Operator Services Agency (VOSA) site.
-In the first instance applicants must obtain the correct type of IVA application form for the vehicle category from the GOV.UK website www.gov.uk/vehicleapproval.
-Information relating to fees and where to send the completed form can be found on the application form.
+Any vehicles which have had their seating capacity reduced or increased in order to get a licence for Private Hire or Hackney Carriage must also have a Voluntary Individual Vehicle Approval (IVA) test carried out.
+In the first instance applicants must contact DVLA Swansea for the necessary application forms to be completed.
+They are then returned to DVLA Swansea -who then contacts the VOSA testing station who will then contact the applicant with an appointment for the vehicle to be inspected.